Transparent. Future-proof. Compliant.

 • Implementing a multi-channel approach with an optimal combination of digital and analogue communication channels depending on the target group

-• Using innovative formats and technologies (data visualisations, interactive tools, AR/VR) for effective communication of complex ESG content
+• Using effective formats and technologies (data visualisations, interactive tools, AR/VR) for effective communication of complex ESG content

 • Establishing dialogue formats for continuous exchange with key stakeholders on ESG topics